|

 SS WONIORA

 A very deep wreck (60 plus metres?) that I have dived only once.
-Not very big, but people it is quite good.
+Not very big, but it is very good.
 Only for the very, very experienced deep diver.
+Also very limited access now as in the middle of the channel into Botany Bay and so many ships now come in and out.

 SS HILDA